University Challenge

 University Challenge is a British television quiz programme which first aired in 1962.
 University Challenge aired for 913 episodes on ITV from 21 September 1962 to 31 December 1987, presented by quizmaster Bamber Gascoigne.
-The BBC revived the programme on 21 September 1994 with Jeremy Paxman as the quizmaster.
-Paxman will relinquish his role as host following the conclusion of the 52nd series in 2023, after which he will be succeeded by Amol Rajan.
-In October 2022, an ITV documentary, Paxman: Putting Up With Parkinson's, revealed how the disease has impacted him and revealed that Paxman recorded his very last episode of University Challenge on 15 October 2022, which is to air sometime in 2023.
+The BBC revived the programme on 21 September 1994, the programme's 32nd anniversary, with Jeremy Paxman as the quizmaster.
+Paxman relinquished his role as host following the conclusion of the 52nd series in 2023, and was succeeded by Amol Rajan.

-The current title holders are Imperial College London, who won the 51st series on 4 April 2022.
+The current title holders are Christ's College, Cambridge, who won their first title in the final of the 2024–25 series on 12 May 2025.
+On 21 April 2023, the BBC unveiled a new set and title card, which debuted on Rajan's first episode, aired on 17 July 2023.

 The show has always been produced by the same company (originally named Granada Television, renamed ITV Studios in 2009 and renamed again Lifted Entertainment in 2021), under licence from Richard Reid Productions and the College Bowl Company.
-It was recorded at Granada Studios in Manchester from its inception until the studios closed down in 2013; it is now recorded at Dock10 studios in Salford.
+It was recorded at Granada Studios in Manchester from its inception until the studios closed in 2013; it is now recorded at Dock10 studios in Salford.